leipero/QEMU-VM/README.md

 # QEMU VM setup script.

 ## What this is
 Script to create QEMU VMs.
-Lot's of options, compact, no superuser required, adds shortcuts (in other category) for every VM created etc.
+Lot's of options, compact, no superuser required for running VMs, adds shortcuts (in other category) for every VM created etc.

 ## How to use